yairchu/yairchu.github.io/site/posts/silly-haskell-formatting.md

         <&> \(post, pre) -> pre <> x : post
 ```

-The `\case` allows us to avoid repeating the name `sortByM`.
+The `\case` lets us avoid a repeat of the name `sortByM`.
 Had we wanted to rename it, we'd touch less lines of code.
 I see this as a benefit!